NeuroTechX/learn.neurotechedu.com/pages/projects.md

 <div class="row">
 <div class="large-6 columns" markdown="1">
-The Muse headband is a easy to use EEG device with electrodes placed on Af7 and Af8 location if you are following 10-20 International Standards.

-It is one of the easier bands to get started with if you are interested in learning eeg as it requires no head prep.
-Here are some simple projects you can get started with.
+Muse is an EEG device which has developed as a meditation device.
+[You can learn about its features here.](/headsets/)
 </div>

 <div class="large-6 columns" markdown="1">